-2.4.1.7.2 The IDEA form was adopted for faculty use in October, 2010.
+- 2.4.1.7.1 In a manner typical to higher education, Augustana College asks students to provide an evaluation of instructors and courses.
+The local version of such an evaluation instrument is the IDEA Center Student Rating of Instruction (SRI) form that is considered when faculty members are evaluated during pretenure, tenure, post-tenure and performance reviews.
+Appraisals of faculty teaching performance are, of course, not based solely on what can be learned from the SRI.
+Indeed, multiple evidences of quality classroom work are used during these reviews. - 2.4.1.7.2 The IDEA form was adopted for faculty use in October, 2010.
 Institutional norms were to be established in 2010-2011.
 The College's Institutional Researcher collects the IDEA Center forms after they have been administered and submits them to the IDEA Center for compilation and analysis.
-The Institutional Researcher returns a copy of the report to each individual faculty member.

-2.4.1.7.2.1 The raw and summary data are the property of the College.
+The Institutional Researcher returns a copy of the report to each individual faculty member. - 24.1.721 The raw and summary data are the property of the College.
 The College maintains the quantitative database and provides quantitative summaries to each instructor and Department Chair for each course evaluated.

-2.4.1.7.2.2 Probationary faculty, Tenured Associate Professors, Full Professors, and all non-tenure track faculty must administer the form in each class section with 8 or more students.

-2.4.1.7.3 The decision by a faculty member not to submit student-commented SRI response forms will not be a factor in the review process.
+241.722 Probationary faculty, Tenured Associate Professors, Full Professors, and all non-tenure track faculty must administer the form in each class section with 8 or more students.
+2.4.1.7.3 by a faculty member not to submit student- SRI response forms will not be a factor in the ess.